mycogno/hook_playground/README.md

 # React Hook Playground

-This is my playground for studying react hook.
+This is my playground to study react hook.

 ## List